LucasGdosR/portfolio/README.md

 # Portfolio
 This repository points to my main repositories sorted by category.

+## Compilers (OCaml)
+- [Snake languages](https://github.com/LucasGdosR/snake-languages/tree/main) - an incremental compiler approach, building several compilers for increasingly rich LISP languages.
+Encompasses all projects from Joe Politz's [UCSD 131 compilers course](https://github.com/ucsd-cse131-f19/ucsd-cse131-f19.github.io/tree/master) (in progress)

+## Systems (Mostly C)
+- [Parallel zip](https://github.com/LucasGdosR/ostep-projects/tree/main/concurrency-pzip) - a multithreaded command-line program written in C that compresses files using run length encoding.
+One of the projects from [OS:TEP](https://pages.cs.wisc.edu/~remzi/Classes/537/Spring2018/Projects/p3.html) course.
+- [Shell](https://github.com/LucasGdosR/ostep-projects/tree/main/processes-shell) - a Unix shell that implements some built in commands, output redirection, and executes binary files.
+One of the projects from [OS:TEP](https://pages.cs.wisc.edu/~remzi/Classes/537/Spring2018/Projects/p2a.html) course and one of the labs from [CS:APP3e](https://csapp.cs.cmu.edu/3e/labs.html).
+- [Custom malloc](https://github.com/LucasGdosR/malloc-lab) - four different implementations of malloc, free and realloc, using different policies and free-list data structures.
+One of the labs from [CS:APP3e](https://csapp.cs.cmu.edu/3e/labs.html).
+- [Cache simulator](https://github.com/LucasGdosR/cache-lab) - a simulator of processor's cache implementing LRU.
+One of the labs from [CS:APP3e](https://csapp.cs.cmu.edu/3e/labs.html).
+- xv6 lottery scheduller - I've implemented a new scheduler policy for the xv6 kernel.
+I don't have it saved to a repo.
+One of the projects from [OS:TEP](https://pages.cs.wisc.edu/~remzi/Classes/537/Spring2018/Projects/p2b.html).
+- [Assembler](https://github.com/LucasGdosR/nand2tetris/tree/main/assembler) - an assembler written in Java to convert symbolic assembly to machine code.
+Capstone of the first part of [Nand2Tetris](https://www.nand2tetris.org/) course.

 ## APIs (Java/Spring)
 - [Lab Medical BD](https://github.com/LucasGdosR/DiP-M2-projeto-2) - a CRUD API using Spring.
 It's meant to complement the _Lab Medical_ frontend project.